Hygienic Care at Family and Implant Dentistry

-Our highly experienced team of hygienists are happy to answer any and all questions about how you can best care for your teeth at home.
-But for those who want a jump start on their dental care at home, here’s some quick tips to keep in mind:
+Our highly experienced team of hygienists are happy to answer any and all questions about how you effectively care for your teeth at home.
+If you’re looking for a jump start on improving your dental care routine, here are some quick tips to keep in mind:

 - Brushing thoroughly twice a day

 - Use toothpaste or mouthwash that contains fluoride

 - Avoiding sugary or acidic foods and beverages